ISAITB/docs-tdl/source/expressions/index.rst

     :header: "Use", "Description"

     Section :ref:`test-case-imports`, Used for the paths to import artifacts from as an alternative to providing fixed path references.
+    Section :ref:`test-case-steps`, Optionally a variable reference can be used to define the minimum test case log level.
     Section :ref:`test-case-output`, Used to evaluate message match conditions and produce the resulting message texts.
     Section :ref:`scriptlets_elements_output`, Used to evaluate scriptlet output values.
     Step :ref:`tdl-step-btxn`, Variable references can be used to set ``config`` element values.